2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Nissan Leaf e-4orce demo - Las Vegas Motor Speedway, January 2020

-AWD versions will use knowhow from the GT-R supercar.
+AWD versions will use know-how from the GT-R supercar.
 With the e-4orce system, which we sampled in a Leaf test mule earlier this year, dual-motor Ariyas will be ”bringing the vehicle motion control to the next level,” and incorporate much of the company’s experience with GT-R, executives note.

-Why front-wheel drive makes more sense than RWD for single-motor models.
+Why front-wheel drive makes more sense than rear-wheel drive for single-motor models.
 Nissan seemed ready for this one.
 First, the Ariya is a family car, and front-wheel drive is easier to drive on the snow.
-Secondly, there are advantages in the packaging, and more of a sense of roominess by prioritizing components at the front of the vehicle.
+Secondly, there are advantages in the packaging, and a greater sense of roominess by prioritizing components at the front of the vehicle.
 Thirdly, with a rear-wheel-drive car as a base model, you’re carrying a lot of unnecessary costs through the entire model line in wiring harnesses and such that need to run the whole length of the vehicle.

 Nissan Ariya